Microflash/remarkability/README.md

 ## Documentation

-For more details and examples, check out the [docs](https://remarkability.netlify.app).
+For more details and examples, check out the [docs](https://r11y.mflash.dev).

 ## Development

-- Generate a library distribution with `yarn dist`.
-- Build the documentation with `yarn docs`.
-- Build the documentation and library with `yarn build`.
-- Bootstrap the local build using [Lerna](https://github.com/lerna/lerna) with `yarn bootstrap`.
+- Execute `yarn start` to bring up the documentation site which contains an example page.
+- Use `yarn dist` to generate a CSS build.
+- Use `yarn docs` to generate the static version of the documentation.

 ## License